-Oscar is a Designer of Distinction and much admired by jewelers and jewelry lovers alike.
+Oscar is a Designer of Distinction and much admired by jewelers and jewelry lovers around the globe.
 Oscar achieves a unique style with ergonomic designs, of devious shapes and imaginative flair.

-Taxco was a pre-columbian silver mining site and has a rich heritage in jewelry making.
-How appropriate that Oscar learned in an area steeped in silver jewelry tradition.
+At one time, Taxco was a pre-columbian silver mining site and has a rich heritage in jewelry making.
+How appropriate that Oscar learned in an area steeped in silver jewelry tradition!

 Isabel Herrera studied jewelry at the Instituto Metallo Nobile in Florence, Italy.

-Her early work designing for well known design houses helped her spirited design style grow quickly and shine brightly.
+Her early work creating for well known design houses helped fuel her spirited style, which grew quickly and brilliantly.

-She is currently indulging in flowers and dragonfly designs among others.
+She is currently exploring designs featuring flowers and dragonfly motifs among others.
 I love her style.

-If it’s August and you love jewelry, celebrate by discovering new Hispanic jewelry designers.
+If Fall is in the air, and you love jewelry, join me and commemorate Hispanic Heritage Month by discovering new Hispanic jewelry designers.
 Or celebrate the ones you already love!